mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--firefox`, `-f`

-Specify a particular version of [Firefox Desktop](https://www.mozilla.org/firefox/) to run the extension in.
-The value is an absolute path to the Firefox executable or&nbsp;an alias string.
-If this is not specified, it will attempt to run the extension inside the system's default installation of Firefox.
+Specify a the version of [Firefox Desktop](https://www.mozilla.org/firefox/) to run the extension in.
+The value is an absolute path to the Firefox executable or an alias string.
+If not specified, runs the extension in the system's default installation of Firefox.

 Here is an example specifying a full path to a Firefox executable on Windows: